Ownership & Task Lifecycle Redesign

 Telephony load

-instant auto‑answer created abrupt context switching for chat + call agents, increasing missed steps and stress during peak load.
+Instant auto-answer forced abrupt context switching for chat + call agents, increasing missed steps during peak load.

 Shift rule